 Family

-- Relationships can be strained when emotions are high.
+- Relationships can be tense when emotions are high after a disaster or emergency event.

 - When homes are damaged or destroyed, families might need to move.
 This can cause more stress, or money and family problems.